Blackbird Has Spoken: The Final Chapter

 Jesus, Murray, and Cloe stood together looking down on the scene of their friends scattering their remains into the sea.
 They all had smiles of rejoicing on their faces.

 "Lord," Murray said, "I have no words.
 Because you forgave me and accepted me, they have been healed of all the hurt I caused them.
 They..."
-He choked up and could not go on, so deep was his gratitude.
+He could not go on, so deep was his gratitude.

 "Yes," said Cloe.
 "Thank you for redeeming us, for healing us, and for bringing my brother Murray and I together in You.
 And thank you for revealing your redeeming love to those we left behind."

 The brother and sister looked up into the Lord's face.
 He wrapped one arm around Cloe and the other around Murray and drew them close to Himself.
-His love pierced so deep into their hearts they could do nothing but hold on and bask in it.
+His love pierced so deep into their hearts they felt they'd burst any second.

 "No words," said Murray again.